alihaahmed/Crowdfunding_ETL/README.md

 2. Used ERD to create a table schema for each CSV file, specifying the appropriate data types, primary keys, foreign keys, and other constraints

-3. Saved the database schema as a Postgres file named crowdfunding_db_schema.sql and saved to repository under "Crowdfunding_Database_Schema" folder.
+3. Saved the database schema as a Postgres file named crowdfunding_db_schema.sql and saved to repository under "Crowdfunding_Database_Schema" folder

 4. Created a new Postgres database (crowdfunding_db)